-Shock, sympathy, mockery: World reacts to Trump infection
+Trump COVID infection thrusts world in uncharted territory

-TOKYO (AP) — News of the infection of the most powerful man in the world with the most notorious disease in the world drew instant reactions of shock, sympathy, undisguised glee and, of course, the ever-present outrage and curiosity that follow much of what Donald Trump does, even from 10,000 miles away.
+PARIS (AP) — News that the world’s most powerful man was infected with the world’s most notorious disease dominated screens large and small, drawing shock, sympathy and some barbs for President Donald Trump.

-Trump’s announcement Friday, on Twitter, that he and first lady Melania Trump tested positive for the coronavirus, and the deep uncertainty that accompanied it, permeated the global news cycle, upending countless plans and sparking comment everywhere from presidential offices to the thousands looking to weigh in on social media.
+The outpouring from world leaders and flagging markets Friday left little doubt that Trump’s illness will have global implications — even if they’re still unknown.
+Trump’s announcement on Twitter that he and first lady Melania Trump tested positive for the coronavirus prompted a multitude of responses on the same platform, as well as others.

-The positive test reading for the leader of the world’s largest economy adds more uncertainty to investors’ worries, including, most prominently, how the infection might affect the Nov.
-3 election between Trump, a Republican, and Democrat Joe Biden.
-U.S. stock futures and Asian shares fell in the wake of the news.
-The future contracts for both the S&P 500 and the Dow industrials lost 1.9%.
-Oil prices also slipped.
-Stock prices in Japan and Australia tumbled.
+The positive test reading adds to investors’ worries, especially about its effect on the Nov.
+3 election between the Republican president and Democrat Joe Biden.
+U.S. stock futures and most world markets fell on the news as did the price of oil.

-“To say this potentially could be a big deal is an understatement,” Rabobank said in a commentary.
-“Anyway, everything now takes a backseat to the latest incredible twist in this U.S. election campaign.”
+From India to Qatar to Mexico, world leaders were quick to offer official sympathy from the top, many in the form of tweets directly to Trump, while something approaching schadenfreude bubbled up from elsewhere.
+Trump is the most prominent on a growing list of powerful people who have contracted the virus, including many who were skeptical of the disease.
+Among his well-wishers were at least two who have recovered from the illness.

-World leaders and officials were quick to weigh in, and there was both sympathy and something approaching schadenfreude.
+“I’m sure that your inherent vitality, good spirits and optimism will help you cope with the dangerous virus,” Russian President Vladimir Putin wrote in a direct message to Trump released by the Kremlin.

 Italian right-wing opposition leader Matteo Salvini tweeted: “In Italy and in the world, whoever celebrates the illness of a man or of a woman, and who comes to wish the death of a neighbor, confirms what he is: An idiot without soul.
 A hug to Melania and Donald.″